 Even if there were no other causes of inflation in the system, the existence of asset price inflation creates inflation by itself.
 Since most “fake” investment is in existing property (i.e. houses, buildings and existing businesses) the owners of this sort of property expect a return on it related to its continually inflated price.
 For people living in rented property this means their rents will continually rise.
 This is particularly pernicious because, for many workers, rent is often a very large part of their expenditure.
 A 5% rise in rent when his rent is 50% of his income means a decline of about 10% in his disposable income.

 12 – Why do house prices continually rise?

 One of the most anomalous features of the UK economy is the persistent, excessive rise in house prices.
 Part of this is due to asset price inflation.
 But it is made much worse because of the way that the amount of housing available has failed to keep up with the demand for it.
 The real problem is the way planning system works.
 The need for planning control is useful but the system has turned from controlling what is built into a system for preventing buildings from being built at all.

-Since the population is continually rising from natural growth but also from immigration it is essential that the supply of housing at least increases in line with the population.
+Since the population is continually rising from natural growth but also from immigration it is essential that the supply of housing at least increases in line with the size of the population.

 Till recently it was widely believed that if a government printed money this would inevitably cause inflation.
 Recently some observers have noticed that governments have printed money on a large scale but this does not appear to have caused any inflation, so-called, “quantitative easing”.